 The CDS is a set of standards and definitions of data.
 The combined goal of this collaboration among data providers in higher education and guidebook publishers is to improve the quality and accuracy of information provided to all involved in a student's transition into higher education, as well as to reduce the reporting burden on data providers.
 This goal is attained by the development of clear, standard data items and definitions in order to determine a specific cohort relevant to each item.
 Data items and definitions used by the U.S. Department of Education in its higher education surveys often serve as a guide in the continued development of the CDS.

 Taylor University offers career development services to students.
-A Graduate Report is prepared annually by the Career Development office that provides post-graduation information for Taylor graduates transitioning from college, upon completion of their baccalaureate degree.
+A Graduate Report is prepared annually by the Calling and Career Office that provides post-graduation information for Taylor graduates transitioning from college, upon completion of their baccalaureate degree.
 Report data are collected about 6 months after graduation, including graduate and professional programs attended, employment status, and employers.